 How does Metadata Analysis work?

-Metadata analysis works in a process.
+Metadata analysis works through various metadata analysis techniques.
 Let’s get an overview of this process.

 - Creating Metadata: The creation of metadata can occur through both manual and automated processes.
 Manual input often yields more precise and detailed metadata, as it allows for the inclusion of specific information relevant to the context of the data.
 However, automated processes are essential for handling large volumes of data, providing a basic level of metadata that can be further refined.